mahinalam/javascript-interview-questions/README.md

 ### 16. What does the isNaN() function do?

 The isNaN() function determines whether a value is not a number or an illegal number.
 If the argument is not a number, the isNaN() function will return true.
 A variable can also return NaN (Not a Number) if it needs to evaluate an expression that should return a number but fails to do so.

+### 17. What kind of looping functions does JavaScript support?

+JavaScript supports three types of looping functions:

+* For loops
+* While loops
+* Do-while loops

+### 18. What kind of conditional statements does JavaScript support?

+These are the conditional statements supported by JavaScript:

+* If
+* If-else
+* If-else if-else
+* Switch